+When your free trial ends, regular YouTube TV pricing kicks in.
 After the trial period, the base YouTube TV package costs $64.99 per month.
-This certainly doesn’t make them the cheapest option on the market, but you’ve got the free trial period to figure out whether they are worth the price.
+This doesn’t make them the cheapest option on the market, but you’ve got the free trial period to figure out whether they are worth the price.

 Any add-ons that you choose will, of course, further increase this monthly price.
 These range from $3-15 per month each, so if you want to add several premium channels, be prepared for the price to rise accordingly.

 To cancel YouTube TV, just go to their tv.youtube.com, click the profile icon in the upper-right corner of the screen and select the “Settings” menu item.
 In the pop-up menu, select “Membership”, click “Pause or cancel membership”, and then click “Cancel membership”.

 If, for whatever reason, these instructions don’t work, check the YouTube TV cancellation help page which provides the latest instructions and a “Contact us” option.